tferrari92/automate-all-the-things/README.md

 7. Select Branch and Path to the pipeline YAML file and click Continue
 8. Click on Save & Run

+## **ArgoCD pipeline**

+1. Go to Pipelines
+2. Select Pipelines on the left side menu
+3. Click on Create/New pipeline
+4. Select Github
+5. Give access to repo if it's the first time connecting to GitHub.
+Else select the repository.
+6. Select Existing Azure Pipelines YAML file
+7. Select Branch and Path to the pipeline YAML file and click Continue
+8. Click on Save & Run

 ESCONDER LLAVES, Agregar tfvars a gitignore